telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 If the data source is grouped (via the [group](#configuration-group) option or the [group](#methods-group) method) and the [serverGrouping](#configuration-serverGrouping) is set to `true` the `data` method will return the group items.

 > The [schema.model](#configuration-schema.model) configuration will not be used to parse the set data items.
-The data should be parsed in advance.
+The data should be parsed in advance and the values should be provided in the correct type - date values should be JavaScript Date objects, numeric values should be JavaScript numbers, etc.

 Compare with the [`view`](#methods-view) method, which will return the data items that correspond to the current page, filter, sort and group configuration.